CumulusNetworks/docs/content/cumulus-netq-412/Installation-Management/Install-NetQ/Install-NetQ-CLI.md

 - Install and configure NTP or PTP, if needed
 - Obtain NetQ software packages

-These steps are not required for Cumulus Linux or SONiC.
+These steps are not required for Cumulus Linux.

 ### Verify Service Package Versions